proofrock/pupcloud/README.md

 ## Supported file types for viewing

 In the file system view, you can click on a file to open it.
-Currently it
+Currently pupcloud
 supports:

 - Images